-During the year ended 31 August 2022, total recurrent grant funding from the DfE/ESFA together with other incoming resources was more than total expenditure of £15,083,000.
-The excess of income over expenditure for the year of unrestricted funds and restricted funds (before transfers and actuarial gains, and excluding restricted fixed asset funds) was £904,000.
-The in-year deficit on restricted general funds plus unrestricted general funds but excluding the increase in the pension reserve liability was £748,000.
+During the year ended 31 August 2023, total recurrent grant funding from the DfE/ESFA together with other incoming resources was more than total expenditure of £15,765,000.
+The excess of expenditure over income for the year of unrestricted funds and restricted funds (before transfers and actuarial gains, and excluding restricted fixed asset funds) was £11,000.

 All of the expenditure shown in the statement of financial activities is in furtherance of the academy trust's objectives.
+Enteroug of a major war in the second of the s